 This clinical course will introduce students to the daily practice of a Philadelphia public defender while cultivating the necessary skills to be a criminal defense lawyer.
 Clinic students will represent clients of the Defender Association of Philadelphia in felony preliminary hearings and misdemeanor trials in the Municipal Court of Philadelphia.

 The instructor will supervise all court appearances, but students will conduct hearings, develop case theories, research relevant case law, and prepare lines of questioning and argument themselves.
-Non-court days will include lectures on criminal law, procedure, and trial skills, and presentations by attorneys working in specialized areas—such as appeals, diversionary programs, or with mentally ill clients.
+Non-court days will include lectures on criminal law, procedure, and trial skills, and presentations by attorneys working in specialized areas.

-MATERIALS: Instructor provided handouts re: statutes, case law, articles, and sample case files.
+MATERIALS: Instructor provided handouts, articles, and sample case files.
 Students are required to purchase the PA Crimes Code or print relevant statutes themselves.
 There will also be one required book that students will be assigned to read throughout the semester to stimulate discussion.
 You may purchase materials at the Penn Book Center.